Position Title

 Assistant Professor of Italian

-I am a feminist medievalist specializing in the literature, law, and history of the Italian Middle Ages (12th-14th centuries).
+I am a feminist medievalist scholar specializing in the literature, law, and history of the Italian Middle Ages (12th-14th centuries).

 My first book argues that Giovanni Boccaccio (1313-1375), famous for the Decameron and its down-to-earth short stories about religion and sexuality, was a cutting-edge legal theorist of consent.
 Boccaccio studied canon law at the university in Naples and his later fictional works dramatize legal cases and comment on theories of jurisprudence.
 Boccaccio found a particular affinity with Gratian’s Decretum (c.
 1140), a foundational textbook in the teaching of medieval canon law.
 Gratian and Boccaccio alike advocate for women’s—and men's—status as consenting subjects, in sharp contrast to social practice of the time.